 I've been gradually "greening" my home by replacing my chemical-laden cleaners with everyday items (baking soda, vinegar, peroxide) I have on hand and have found that this is much more feasible both from a health standpoint and financially, too.

 I mean, come on, who wants to spend close to $10.00 for a bottle of shampoo?
-I certainly don't and hence I'd been buying the cheapy shampoo for around $3.00 a pop; however, I discovered there was a downside...
+I certainly didn't, and hence I'd been buying the cheapy shampoo for around $3.00 a pop; however, I discovered there was a downside.

-If these chemicals were affecting my skin so negatively, what other dangers did they pose?
-After all, our skin is an organ, whereby chemicals can be absorbed into our bodies.
+If these chemicals were affecting my scalp so negatively, what other dangers did they pose?
+After all, our skin is an organ whereby chemicals can be absorbed into our bodies.

 Baking Soda to the Rescue

 I soon found that baking soda could be used to wash hair.
 This surprised me.
 I'd never heard of someone using it for this purpose.
 Would it make hair gritty?
 I wondered.
-While it seemed a tad odd to me, with my scalp still burning and itching and no local natural products store nearby, I thought I would give it a whirl.
+While it seemed a tad odd to me, with my scalp reacting to the chemicals, I was desperate to try anything to gain relief.
+And I had to find some way to clean my hair and stop another episode burning and itching, so severe I felt I would tear my hair out.